mainmatter/mainmatter.com/_posts/2021-04-15-30-how-to-create-an-interface-inventory.md

 ### 1. People

-- Establish ownership: Both for process and artifacts.
+- Establish ownership: Ensure there is a person responsible for both the process of creating an inventory and the artifacts that are created as a result.
 - Involve others early on: Inform stakeholders, designers, developers, and product managers–anyone working on building the digital product.
-Agree on the inventory criteria.
+Agree on the inventory criteria (e.g. color, spacing, typography, borders, sizes).
 - Provide meaningful updates: Others are more likely to trust and care about what you do with the interface if you keep them meaningfully informed.
 Don't overwhelm with detail, and end with a funny gif (always end with a gif!).